Find Schools

 EMT or Paramedic Needed Skills

-Below is a list of the skills most Emergency Medical Technicians and Paramedics say are important on the job.
+These are the skills Emergency Medical Technicians and Paramedics say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.